 There are 1642 species of bamboo and 631 known species of rattan, each with very different properties and potential uses.
-They fulfil very different local or regional needs in the countries where they grow, but also face diverse threats.
+They fulfill very different local or regional needs in the countries where they grow, but also face diverse threats.

 To make the most of bamboo and rattan, we need reliable data: about their different species and properties; where these are distributed; how they are managed; and their major challenges and opportunities.